azure-adventure-day/aad-team/setup-infra-gameengine.md

 ## 5. Register your game endpoint

-**Register your game endpoint in your team portal.
-As soon as you have registered it customers will start gambling and your performance is being measured.
+Register your game endpoint in your team portal.

+**Attention: As soon as you have registered it customers will start gambling and your performance is being measured.
 So make sure everything works as expected up front!**

 ## Optional: Enable monitoring your live applications with Application Insights